facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 - Just paste links directly in the document like this: https://google.com.
 - Or even an email address: fake.email@email.com.

-## Repository Shorthand Links
+## Shorthand Links

-MagicLink supports a shorthand syntax for quickly referencing repository issues, pull requests, commits, and even mentioning other users.
-The syntax is very *similar* to GitHub's, but borrows syntax from GitLab to bridge the differences between the three providers.

-To use this feature you must configure MagicLink for your desired provider and specify the default user and repository via the `provider`, `user`, and `repo` [options](#options).
-You must also set `repo_url_shorthand` to `True`.

-All shorthand links will be relative to your `provider`, unless they are prefixed with a different provider.
-So if your `provider` is set to `github`, all mentions will be generated for GitHub unless a provider is specified: `@provider:mention`.
-If a user name or repository is not specified for issues, pull requests, or commits, the link will use the values found in `user` and `repo` from the extension's [options](#options).
+MagicLink supports shorthand references for GitHub, GitLab, and Bitbucket issues (#1), pull/merge requests (!13), and commits (7d1b1902ea7fe00043a249564ed5032f08dd7152).
+You can also reference repositories (@facelessuser/pymdown-extensions) and it supports mentioning users (@facelessuser).
+Mentions also works for social media (only Twitter is supported at this time).

+The syntax for repository providers is actually very similar to GitLab's syntax.
+GitLab was chosen as its syntax bridges the gaps between the three providers.
+GitLab and Bitbucket require a pull specific syntax while GitHub does not have one.
+I also preferred the subtle differences in GitLab's commit references as it was consistent with pull and issue syntax.

+### Configuring

+To enable shorthand syntax for code repository providers and social media providers, enable `repo_url_shorthand` and `social_url_shorthand` respectively in the [options](#options).

+To use this feature you must first specify in the [options](#options) your `provider` to which all shorthand references are relative to, but you will still be able to reference outside of your defaults.
+And if you are specifying a code repository provider as your default, you must also specify the `user` and `repo` (repository) which adds more context and allows you to shorten the syntax even more for issues relating to your default `user` and/or `repo`.
+This is useful if you are using MagicLink to write documentation for a project that is hosted on one of the supported code repository providers.

+If you are using this extension more generally, it may make more sense to set a social media provider as the default `provider`.
+There is no need to set a `user` or `repo` for a social media provider as the context is not useful for mentions.
+You will still be able to reference repository links with shorthand if it enabled, albeit in a longer format.

 !!! warning
     Links are not verified, so make sure you are specifying valid issues, repositories, and users as they will be auto-linked even if they are not valid.

 ### Mentions

 Mentions of other users are performed with the following syntax: `@{user}`.
-To reference an external provider, use the format `@{provider}:{user}`
+To reference a provider other than your default, use the format `@{provider}:{user}`

-You can also mention repositories.
-This feature is actually inspired by the GitHub only @Python-Markdown/github-links which performs *similar* auto-linking.
+For code repository providers, you can also mention repositories.
+This feature is actually inspired by the GitHub only extension @Python-Markdown/github-links, which performs *similar* auto-linking.
 The syntax to auto-link a repository with mentioning is very similar to auto-linking a user, except you append the repository to the user name like so: `@{user}/{repo}`.
 If specifying a non-default provider, the form would look like: `@{provider}:{user}/{repo}`.
 The output for repository mentions omits the `@` symbol and will just show the user and repository, but you are free to style it with CSS to make it stand out more like has been done in this document.

 ### Issues and Pull Requests

 Issues and pull requests are specified with `#{num}` and `!{num}` respectively.
 To specify an issue for a non-default repository under the default user, prefix the repository: `{repo}#{num}`.
 And to specify a repository under a non-default user, prefix both the user and repository: `{user}/{repo}#{num}`.
 And to reference an external provider, use the format `{provider}:{user}/{repo}#{num}`.
+If the default provider is a social media provider, then only the latter syntax can be used.

 !!! note "Note"
     GitHub actually gives pull requests and issues unique values while GitLab and Bitbucket can have pulls with the same ID as an issue.
 So with GitHub, you can use `#{num}` format for both issues and pulls, and GitHub will redirect you to the appropriate issue or pull.